pixaful/pixafulversion2/site/content/portfolio/full-wax.md

 1. The website was secure.
 2. Daily, weekly and monthly off-site backups were maintained.

+## Hosting

+The Full Wax website is hosted with (in my opinion) the best hosting company in the UK.

+I maintain daily on-site and off-site backups and have the website locked down with webarx.
+Using Webarx on all my sites means that I do not have to worry about hacking, malware or security.

+As an added extra, I have malware scanning on the server which spots anything that is not picked up by Webarx, but really webarx is that good that nothing is ever picked up!

 ## A distinct look and feel